 You can use property files to supply options to the java ifxsqlj command.
-The default name of a property file is sqlj.properties; you can specify a different name by using the -props option on the command line (see "Basic Options" on page 5-3).
+The default name of a property file is sqlj.properties; you can specify a different name by using the -props option on the command line (see "Basic options for the ifxsqlj command" on page 5-2).